 Window Seat Media Partners with Organizations Across Washington State to Help Them Tell Their Communities Stories through Video Production and Storytelling Workshops.

+We help build organizational capacity and community resilience through our multimedia storytelling services and workshops in oral history, nonprofit storytelling, and media literacy.
 If you are interested in partnering with Window Seat Media, please send us a message through the site or contact our curator, Elaine Vradenburgh.

 "In addition to bringing a thoughtful, sensitive, and critical eye to her creative work, Elaine has a solid background in nonprofit development work.
 This combination of strengths made her the perfect person to produce a fundraising video for my organization."

 -Addie Candib, former Development Director, South of the Sound Community Farm Land Trust

 We love adding capacity to your storytelling projects.
 We can bring the research skills and technical know-how to your next project.
 Contact us to explore the possibilities.